 Nevada is an odd duck when it comes to lotteries.
 While the state is all but synonymous with gambling, it is one of only five with no lottery.
 The others – Alabama, Alaska, Hawaii, and Utah – have few or no options for legal gambling.
 Conversely, Nevada lacks a lottery primarily because the powerful casino industry is against it.
 Gambling lobbyists have blocked many proposals for further gambling expansion, including online casinos, because of the disruption they might cause to existing businesses.

-Read more: Best US Online Casinos
+Read more: Online Casinos

 The Casino Industry Does Not Want a Lottery, But Nevadans Might